david-a-jetter/pydantic-dynamo/README.md

 ## Usage

+All of the goodness of pydantic data modeling, pointed at your DynamoDB table instead of your REST API.

-The ideal consumer a developer of a low-to-medium complexity application.
+The ideal consumer is a developer of a low-to-medium complexity application.
 You will lose some benefits of the single-table pattern, specifically the ability to query and retrieve objects of different types in a single connection.
 Except the most complex single-table examples, access patterns can be implemented to utilize the `list`/`list_between`